 The employee's contribution is based on the age at the time the individual enters the plan.
-The percentage contributed during the fiscal year ranged from 2.96% to 7.54%.
-Under the contract agreement with the employees, the District pays 50% of the employees' portion of the required contributions, excluding the cost of living contribution, thereby bringing the employees' regular contribution share to 1.425% to 1.69% of salaries.
+The percentage contributed during the fiscal year ranged from 6.28% to 12.78%.
+Under the contract agreement with the employees, the District pays 50% of the employees' portion of the required contributions, excluding the cost of living contribution, thereby bringing the employees' regular contribution share to 3.14% to 6.39% of salaries.
 The plan provides for retirement, disability, death and survivor benefits.
 Service retirements are based on age, length of service and final average salary.
-Members may elect service retirement at age of 50 with five years of service credit or with thirty years of service, regardless of age.
+Members may elect service retirement at age of 50 with 10 years of service credit, age 70 regardless of service, or with thirty years of service, regardless of age.